Pastoral Elegy

 The Pastoral Elegy is a song from the Old Missouri Harmony Songbook.
+The mournful song tells the tale of a young shepherd boy named Corydon who died.
+The name Corydon was a stock name for a shepherd in ancient Greek and Latin pastoral poems and fables, most familiar from its use by Vergil in his Second Eclogue.

 The Town of Corydon, Indiana is named after a person in this hymn.
-The mournful song tells the tale of a young shepherd boy named Corydon who died.

 Words of the Pastoral Elegy (1st stanza):